Garage Door Track Repair

 - The most common standard radius track is 15”, which needs 15” of headroom.
 Occasionally, a system has 20” or 32”.
 The larger the radius, the more headroom you need.

 - The vertical lift track is similar to the hi-lift and is used mostly in commercial buildings.
-A vertical track helps make sure the door goes up, and there is no horizontal track.
+A vertical track helps ensure the door goes up, and there is no horizontal track.

-- The roof pitch track type of garage door follows the line of the roof and is therefore custom-cut.
+- The roof pitch track type of garage door follows the roof line and is custom-cut.

 - Loose parts